sagan/simplegoproxy/README.md

 1. Generate the `key` from password & salt using PBKDF2 (the same as "normal" response encryption mode)
 2. Do X25519 ECDH using self (client) private key and remote (server) public key to derive the `key1` (same 32 bytes length).
 3. Apply `key = key ^ key1` (XOR) to derive the final effective AES key.

+#### Local signing

+The "Public key encryption mode" can provide forward secrecy.
+However, it cann't prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+To prevent replay attacks, "Response encryption" supports an "local signing" mode which can be enabled by setting `bit 5 (& 32)` flag of `_sgp_encmode`.

+In this mode, every request to the encrypted entrypoint url must has some additional parameters:

+- `_sgp_nonce`: The [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) generated by client.
+Must be in the `2006-01-02_15-04-05XXX` format, the prefix is the current time string (UTC) and the suffix should be a cryptographically secure random string.
+Server wil reject the request if the time in nonce is too early compared to server time, or the nonce has already be used once recently before.
+- `_sgp_localsign` : The hex string format HMAC-256 sign of "localsign_url" using `_sgp_respass` as the key.

+The "localsign_url" is the "relative url" with prefix "/" stripped (could be empty) plus "?" plus all query variables sort by key (except `_sgp_localsign`).
+For example, if the encrypted entrypoint url is `http://localhost:8380/aabbccddeeff` :

+- `http://localhost:8380/aabbccddeeff?_sgp_nonce=...&_sgp_localsign=...` : The "localsign_url" is `?_sgp_nonce=...`.
+- `http://localhost:8380/aabbccddeeff/foo?_sgp_nonce=...&_sgp_publickey=...&_sgp_localsign=...` : The "localsign_url" is `foo?_sgp_nonce=...&_sgp_publickey=...`.

+Notes:

+- If the entrypoint url is an "alias" url, the relative url is the part of url path provided by the user.
+- If the `bit 6 (& 64)` flag of `_sgp_encmode` is set, it only requires request signed by the above local signing procedure, but the response is not encrypted at all.

+#### Encryption best practive

+To archive the best level of security, combine the "Public key encryption mode" with "Local signing".

+Use only "public key encryption mode" without "Local signing" can not reliably provide forward secrecy, as the attacker can actively send a request without "pubkey" to server and save the opaque encrypted response for future use.

 #### How to decrypt